top of page

 Maybe a Messenger

-Ambiguity deepens as we explore Stephen’s complex and introspective mind:
+Ambiguity deepens as we explore Stephen’s complex and introspective mind further:

 "Old and secret she has entered from a morning world, maybe a messenger."